Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 - Path Maximum Transmission Unit (MTU)

 There are multiple changes between TCP and QUIC impacting the throughput testing methodology.
-Firstly, the multiple QUIC headers and frames result in overheads variable in size which in turn impact the computation for the maximum achievable QUIC throughput.
+Firstly, the multiple QUIC headers and frames result in overheads variable in size which in turn impact the computation for the maximum achievable QUIC throughput, in particular the Transfert Time Ration metric presented in {{transferttimeratio}}.
 Secondly, QUIC provides streams that can be used for throughput testing but which may also result in variable overheads.

-Both points are discussed in {{transferttimeratio}}.
+TODO:

 Thirdly, QUIC provides congestion control genericity and receiver-controlled control flow credits instead of the TCP sliding receiver window.
-While QUIC Loss Detection and Congestion Control {{RFC9002}} specifies a congestion controller similar to TCP NewReno~{{RFC6582}}, the signals QUIC provides for congestion control are generic and are designed to support different sender-side algorithms.
+While QUIC Loss Detection and Congestion Control {{RFC9002}} exmplifies with a congestion controller similar to TCP NewReno~{{RFC6582}}, the signals QUIC provides for congestion control are generic and are designed to support different sender-side algorithms.
 In this document, the achievable QUIC Throughput is the amount of data per unit of time that QUIC transports when in the QUIC Equilibrium state.
 Derived from Round-Trip Time (RTT) and network Bottleneck Bandwidth (BB), the Bandwidth-Delay Product (BDP) determines the Send and Received Socket buffer sizes required to achieve the maximum QUIC Throughput.